john-m-allen/element-blocker/README.md

 ## Motivation

 Some sites have content I never want to see.
-I wanted to create a way to easily remove it in a robust and permanate manner.
+I wanted to create a way to easily remove it in a robust and permanent manner.

 ## Installation